RIPDES Stormwater Industrial Activity

 Owners and operators of regulated industrial facilities have the following options to obtain permit coverage or be exempted from permit requirements if the industrial stormwater operations are not exposed to stormwater:

-- A. General Permit (Multi-Sector General Permit)- The 2013 Rhode Island Multi-Sector General Permit for Stormwater Discharge Associated with Industrial Activity prescribes one set of requirements for groups/sectors of Permittees.
+- A. General Permit (Multi-Sector General Permit)- The 2019 Rhode Island Multi-Sector General Permit for Stormwater Discharge Associated with Industrial Activity prescribes one set of requirements for groups/sectors of Permittees.
 The Best Management Practices used to meet the requirements of the permit can be tailored to the specific conditions of the facility.
 A Notice of Intent (NOI) serves as the application for the General Permit.
+The operator must electronically submit the NOI and Storm Water Management Plan using EPA's NeT.
 Note: Industrial stormwater discharges owned or operated by municipalities are also eligible for permit coverage under the General Permit for Small MS4s and Industrial Activity at eligible facilities operated by regulated Small MS4s.

 - B. Individual Permit - The Individual Permit provides the owner/operator of a regulated facility with the opportunity of seeking coverage with a Stormwater Management Plan tailored to their needs.

-- C. Conditional "No Exposure" Exclusion - Industrial facilities can certify that their industrial materials and operations are not exposed to stormwater, it is excluded from RIPDES industrial stormwater permit requirements provided that the operator notifies the permitting authority at least every five years.
-The submission of a completed Conditional "No Exposure" Exclusion.
+- C. Conditional "No Exposure" Certification - Industrial facilities can certify that their industrial materials and operations are not exposed to stormwater, these facilities are excluded from RIPDES industrial stormwater permit requirements provided that the operator submits electronically a "No Exposure Certification" Exclusion.

 - RIPDES Stormwater Home

-- Multi-Sector General Permit Notice of Termination (NOT)
+- Multi-Sector General Permit Search for 2013 permitees

 - MSGP Record-Keeping and Reporting Template